1abhishekpandey/outdated-pod-detection-ios/.github/ISSUE_TEMPLATE/bug_report.md

 **Mobile device mode integration version**

-1. Name and version of the mobile device mode destinations (e.g., Amplitude v1.0.0 iOS mobile device mode destinations)
+1. `Name` and `version` of the mobile device mode integration (e.g., Amplitude v1.0.0 iOS mobile device mode integration)
 2. Are you using the native SDK directly and what version of it (e.g., Amplitude native iOS SDK v2.0.0)

 **SDK initialisation snippet**